frostcodes/php-fcm-v1-push-notification-for-b4a-and-b4i/README.md

-# PHP FCM sample for B4A
+# PHP FCM sample for B4A and B4I

 Send push notifications to your B4A (android) or B4I (ios) app.